 Custom Countertops and Add-ons

 Customizing your countertops can make your kitchen look unique and match your style, but it usually costs more.
-Features like special edge profiles can add $10 to $60 per linear foot, depending on the design.
+Features like special edge profiles can add per linear foot, depending on the design.
 If you need cutouts for sinks or cooktops, the price will vary based on how many you have and their size.

 Adding a backsplash also increases material and labor costs, and having a large island can mean more material and extra cutting work.
 It’s a good idea to include these custom options in your budget from the start.
 Planning will help you avoid surprises and ensure your kitchen turns out just the way you want.